canizalesjaime/homebot/homebot_ros2_ws/README.md

 * Make website(react): Add bio and teaching, stream video, control bot, gui for orientation(start with ros2 rviz) add flutter app?
 * Add some ml with pytorch course(make an unsupervised grasping model?) and simple vision like yolo
 * segmentation, stereo camera or ultrasound slam for 3d stuff
-* build arm with 3d print-connect infared sensor to follow motion, use other pi
+* add infared sensor to follow motion, and accelerometer, to arm
 * ros open source
 * raspberry pi touch screen for quick access
 * add camera in ros2 to docker bot(still debugging) check the c++ camera packages